ausdebating/constitution/constitution.rst

 #.
 A member of the Association may resign from membership of the Association by first giving to the secretary written notice of at least 1 month (or any other period that the Committee may determine) of the member’s intention to resign and, on the expiration of the period of notice, the member ceases to be a member.
 #.
-If a member of the Association ceases to be a member under subclause (1), and in every other case where a member ceases to hold membership, the secretary must make an appropriate entry in the register of members recording the date on which the member ceased to be a member.
+If a member of the Association ceases to be a member by resignation, and in every other case where a member ceases to hold membership, the secretary must make an appropriate entry in the register of members recording the date on which the member ceased to be a member.

 Register of members